xxsimoxx/stats-for-update-manager/README.md

 ### [sfum-installs id="my-plugin-folder/my-plugin-file.php"]

 Building on the previous example, you can also provide a plugin or theme id.
-This shortcode returns an integer depicting the total number of installs for the plugin with the given `identifier`.
+This shortcode returns an integer depicting the total number of installs for the plugin or theme with the given `identifier`.
 Developers can use it in a sentence:

 > My Awesome Plugin has [_n_] active installations!

+> My Amazing Theme has [_n_] active installations!

 ### [sfum-domains]